-- Insubstantial in value - Certain membership benefits for \$75 or less per year - Certain goods or services given to the donor's employees or partners.
+- Insubstantial in value. - Certain membership benefits for \$75 or less per year.
+See Certain membership benefits, later. - Certain goods or services given to the donor's employees or partners.

 Disclosure statement for quid pro quo contributions.
 If the organization receives a quid pro quo contribution of more than \$75, an organization must provide a disclosure statement to the donor.
 The organization's disclosure statement must: